rizkiarm/grid-universe/docs/guides/state_and_systems.md

 - Usage limits for `Speed` are decremented when it actually increases movement.

-- Per-substep suite (portals, damage, tile rewards) runs after each micro-move or push attempt, so immediate effects (like teleport or damage) can end the step early.
+- Per-substep suite (trail record, portals, damage, tile rewards, position snapshot, win/lose) runs after each micro-move or push attempt, so immediate effects (like teleport or damage) can end the step early.

 - `tile_cost_system` is deliberately post-step (once) to avoid penalizing more for higher speed.